olivermanzi/code-world-unity/README.md

 # Description

-This section has the purpose of visualizing fetched source code by generating video-game objects and forming them into a level.
+This repositiory has the purpose of visualizing [fetched source code](https://github.com/olivermanzi/code-world-parser) by generating video-game objects and forming them into a level.

 # Set-up
 Launch CodeWorld.exe and enter the repository owner's name as well as the repository name.
 Afterwards, select the source of the repository.
 Finally, follow the tutorial within the system.